Dilin71828/opengl_RSM/README.md

 # opengl RSM
-contains an simple implemention of Reflective Shadow Map using OpenGL.
+contains a simple implemention of Reflective Shadow Map using OpenGL.